permas4edu/permas4edu/ema/examples/006/README.md

 $$MAC(i,j) = \frac{ |x_i^H y_j|^2 }{(x_i^H x_i) (y_j^H y_j)}, \quad 0 \le MAC(i,j) \le 1$$

+## Conclusions

+## Requirements

+PERMAS V20 is needed for the computation of the MAC matrix using complex modes from experimental modal analysis (EMA).

 ## Acknowledgements

 The pictures of the test setup and the results of the experimental modal analysis were kindly provided by Joline Dank (Polytec GmbH).